AayushGithub/Metadata-Error-Reporter/README.md

-The script works is that all the blog articles are stored as .md files in a folder the script is run and produces three outputs one is a list of all the files that passed all the tests  (csv file) one is the list of files that failed at least one test (csv file) one is a txt file containing the logs for each file, including which tests were failed for which file
+The script works is that all the blog articles are stored as .md files in a folder

+The script is run and produces three outputs

+One is a list of all the files that passed all the tests  (csv file)

+One is the list of files that failed at least one test (csv file)

+One is a txt file containing the logs for each file, including which tests were failed for which file

-there are a total of 11 tests
+There are a total of 11 tests

  1. the first checks that the first line is ''---'
  2. checks for 'TITLE: '